Hurum Church: The great Christmas day fire of 1686

 After the Christmas Day mass in 1686, sexton Jens Christensen forgot to extinguish the candles on the altar.
 During the night they burned down and set fire to the altar and the altarcloth, which next set fire to the floor and the roof of the chancel.
 The fire was discovered by Erik Pedersen Stokker about three hours before dawn, when he went outside to relieve himself after a night of Christmas celebrations at Klokkarstua.
 He woke the sexton, and they entered the church and rang the bell to summon help.
-However, there blew a strong wind that night,and in just a couple of hours the church was beyond saving.
+However, there blew a strong wind that night, and in just a couple of hours the church was beyond saving.
 Only the masonry was left, together with two medieval candlesticks that were on lease to the church in Strømmen.
 The church was put to use again in 1694, after 7 years of reconstruction.

 Altarpieces

 Through the ages, the church has had several altarpieces.
-Immediately after the 1686-fire a small, new altarpiece was given to the church by sheriff Iver Hvid at Strømsø.
+Immediately after the 1686 fire a small, new altarpiece was given to the church by sheriff Iver Hvid at Strømsø.
 It was soon replaced with a large and splendid altarpiece carved by boatbuilder Stillef Tollefsen Auke from Strømmen in 1697, and donated to the church by merchant Christen Evensen Hannevig at Bragernes.
 This altarpiece was dismantled in 1849, and donated to Norsk Folkemuseum in 1858.
-Between 1849 and 1885 the church didn't have an altarpiece, just a crucifix on the altar, as today.
+Between 1849 and 1885 the church did not have an altarpiece, just a crucifix on the altar, as today.
 In 1885 a large painting of the resurrection was hung on the dividing wall between the chancel and the apse.
 During the restoration works in 1952 the painting was taken down, and is now located in the funeral chapel.
 The crucifix that now is standing on the altar replaced the painting.
 It is a copy of a medieval crucifix from Glemmen church in Østfold.

 Font and the baptismal tablet

 The font is shaped in the form of a child or an angel in loincloth, carrying the basin over its head.
 It was carved in the first decades of the 18th century by an unknown artist.
 A font was given to the church by Bent Svendsen Selvik and his wife before 1708, but it is uncertain whether this is the same font.
-It is possible that it dates to the 1720s, and is carved by the master of the baptismal tablet.
+It is possible that it dates to the 1720s, and was carved by the master of the baptismal tablet.
 The baptismal bowl was given by the widow of vicar Christen Gregersen, Anne Iversdatter, immediately after the fire in 1687.
 The can for the baptismal water was given by Susanna Blom in 1726.

 The baptismal tablet was given as an adornment to the church in 1726 by Bernt Thomassen Åsgård and his wife Karen Abrahamsdatter Selvik.
-It has the mirror-monogram of king Frederik IV on its top.
+It has the mirror monogram of king Frederik IV on its top.
 The inscription reads as follows: